 He lists lots of examples, but we’re thinking of the white storm trooper uniforms in Star Wars.
-Doesn’t that seem way more evil than if they all wore khaki?
+Don't they seem way more evil than if they all wore khaki?
 And what about Saruman from The Lord of the Rings?
-Or, Heath Ledger’s Joker makeup in The Dark Knight definitely counts − that’s the kind of freaky whiteness we’re talking about here.
+Or, Heath Ledger’s Joker makeup in The Dark Knight definitely counts—that’s the kind of freaky whiteness we’re talking about here.

 First, mariners get scared when their ships are surrounded by white water.
 Sure, they’ll claim they’re just afraid of their ship hitting rocks in the shallows, breaking up completely, and everyone drowning, but Ishmael knows that what they really fear is the whiteness of the water.

 Second, even though lots of people aren’t afraid of wide expanses of snow, sailors are terrified by the Antarctic seas.
 And no, it’s not the giant icebergs.
 So there.

 Ishmael admits that some people might think he’s being a tad bit panicky, but he thinks that he’s reacting based on some hidden instinct, the way a horse who’s never been gored by or even seen a buffalo will freak out if it smells buffalo hide.

 Finally, Ishmael suggests a few reasons that whiteness might seem alarming: because it’s indefinite, void, makes us think of non-existence and atheism, and is simultaneously the absence of color and a mixture of all the colors.

 And all those things (everything above, this whole chapter) are what the White Whale symbolizes.
 So now do you see why everyone’s joining in the insane hunt-quest?